lilmarcin/words-counter/readme.md

-# Dominant Color Detection
+# Words counter

-This project is a web application that detects and displays the 5 dominant colors present in an image.
-Users can provide the URL of an image, and the application will analyze the image to determine its dominant colors.
+This project is a web application that counts words and characters in text.

 ## Features

+The application counts words and characters:
+- in text entered in a text field
-- Detects the dominant colors in an image based on a provided URL.
+- on a picture in.jpg format
-- Displays the original image along with the dominant color squares and their corresponding percentages.
+- on the image sent from the camera (to do)
-- Allows users to easily upload and analyze images.

 ## Technologies Used

 - Python
-- Flask (Web framework)
+- Flask
-- scikit-learn (Machine learning library)
+- OpenCV
 - HTML/CSS

 ## Installation